ayrna/orca/doc/orca-tutorial.md

 ![AMAE performance of several methods](tutorial/images/pom-vs-svorim-vs-svc1v1.png)

-## `ini` files syntaxis
+## `ini` files syntax

-ORCA experiments are specified in configuration INI files, which run an algorithm for a collections of datasets (each dataset with a given number of partitions).
+ORCA experiments are specified in configuration `ini` files, which run an algorithm for a collections of datasets (each dataset with a given number of partitions).
 The folder [src/config-files](src/config-files) contains example configuration files for running all the algorithms included in ORCA for all the algorithms and datasets of the [review paper](http://www.uco.es/grupos/ayrna/orreview).
 The following code is an example for running the Proportion Odds Model (POM), a.k.a.
 Ordinal Logistic Regression:
 ```INI
 ; Experiment ID
 [pom-real]